-ANSWER: My short answer is that the Bible has nothing to say about Purgatory because this doctrine did not come from its pages.
-This teaching, instead, originated with the Roman Catholic Church and is built upon assumptions and traditions that are ultimately void of any sound Scriptural support.
-The teaching of an ever-burning Hell of torment, which both Catholics and almost all Protestants believe in, comes primarily from a total misunderstanding of what the Bible teaches.
+ANSWER: The short answer is that the Bible has NOTHING to say about Hell and Purgatory (as they are traditionally taught) because these doctrines did not come from its pages.
+They came primarily from the Roman Catholic Church.
+They are built upon assumptions, traditions, and misunderstandings that are ultimately void of sound Scriptural support.

-In order to arrive at the Biblical TRUTH regarding Hell we need to understand a few facts.
-In the Old Testament, the original language word translated as Hell is sheol.
-It's literal meaning (Strong's Concordance Number #H7585) is that it is a reference to a common grave.
-The word has no relationship whatsoever to our modern definition of a place of eternal punishing and punishment known as Hell.
-This definition of a place of eternal torment comes to us influenced greatly by a book named Inferno written by Dante.
+Before we tackle the doctrine of purgatory let us discover the Biblical TRUTH regarding Hell.
+In the Old Testament, the original language word translated for this location is Sheol.
+It's literal meaning (Strong's Concordance #H7585) is that it is a reference to a common grave.
+The word has no relationship whatsoever to our modern definition of a place of eternal punishing and punishment.
+This definition of hell as a place of eternal torment comes to us influenced greatly by a book named the Divine Comedy, written by Dante, around 1300 A.D.

-The Bible teaches that at the end of time those who are incorrigibly evil and who deliberately turn away from God (they commit the unpardonable sin) will be destroyed by fire in a punishment that will be eternal.
-This is a ONE TIME punishment which is eternal, meaning it cannot be undone.
+The Bible teaches that after the Millennium those who are incorrigibly evil and who deliberately turn away from God (they commit the unpardonable sin) will be destroyed by fire in a punishment that will be eternal.
+This is a ONE TIME punishment that cannot be undone.

-In conclusion, the belief in a purgatory and an eternal hell of torture and torment cannot be supported in the Bible.
+In conclusion, the belief in an eternal hell of torture and torment, or a "middle state" of purgatory, cannot be supported in the Bible.
 These are the deceived teachings of men and not the inspired doctrines of God!